auth0/docs/articles/api/authentication/_change-password.md

 - If a password is provided, when the user clicks on the confirm password change link, the new password specified in this POST will be set for this user.
 - If a password is NOT provided, when the user clicks on the password change link they will be redirected to a page asking them for a new password.
 - The sample auth0.js script uses the library version 8.
 If you are using auth0.js version 7, please see this [reference guide](/libraries/auth0js/v7).
-- This API endpoint will return a HTTP Response Header that provides relevant data on the endpoint [rate limit](/policies/rate-limits).
-This includes numeric information detailing your status:
+- This endpoint will return three HTTP Response Headers, that provide relevant data on its [rate limits](/policies/rate-limits):

-**X-RateLimit-Limit**: Request limit
+  - `X-RateLimit-Limit`: Number of requests allowed for a period of time.

-**X-RateLimit-Remaining**: Requests available for the current time frame
+  - `X-RateLimit-Remaining`: Number of requests available within that period of time.
+Each new request reduces this number by 1.

-**X-RateLimit-Reset**: Time until the rate limit resets (in UTC epoch seconds)
+  - `X-RateLimit-Reset`: Remaining time until the rate limit (`X-RateLimit-Limit`) resets.
+The value is in [Unix time](https://en.wikipedia.org/wiki/Unix_time).

 ### More Information